PhysicsOfMobility/ridepy/doc/overview.rst

 The setting
 -----------
 theSimulator does *not* do agent-based simulations.
-Rather, it starts with a set of *transportation requests* (denoting the desire of an individual to be transported from A to B within specified time windows), and a *dispatcher* (an an algorithm that determines which vehicle should service which requests and in which order).
+Rather, it starts with a set of *transportation requests* (denoting the desire of an individual to be transported from A to B within specified time windows), and a *dispatcher* (an algorithm that determines which vehicle should service which requests and in which order).
 Then it simply simulates these requests arriving in the system, being picked up and delivered.
 Requests that cannot be delivered within the specified time windows are *rejected*.

 theSimulator makes it easy to experiment with different dispatching algorithms, spatiotemporal request densities, fleet sizes and transport spaces (2-D plane, different graphs).
 It comes with an `analytics` module that computes from the simulation output various metrics like the statistical distributions of occupancies, waiting times and detours.

-Since the ability to simulate to simulate many *requests* and many *vehicles* are important for any quantitative study, we include two powerful ways of speeding up the simulation:
+Since the ability to simulate many *requests* and many *vehicles* is important for any quantitative study, we include two powerful ways of speeding up the simulation:

 Using parallelism:
    The dispatcher interface prescribes computing a *cost* for serving a request with a certain vehicle.
 Then the vehicle with the minimum cost is chosen.
-Since this is an "embarassingly paralizable" operation, theSimulator provides two parallel ways of computing it, out of the box:
+Since this is an "embarassingly parallelizable" operation, theSimulator provides two parallel ways of computing it, out of the box:

    - ``multiprocessing``,
    - ``OpenMPI``.

 Using `cython <https://cython.readthedocs.io/en/latest/>`_:
-   We provide, out of
-   the box, the ability to choose either pure pythonic or cythonic data structures and algorithms for running the simulations.
+   We provide, out of the box, the ability to choose either pure pythonic or cythonic data structures and algorithms for running the simulations.
+This way, dispatchers can be defined in the C++ language.
 See :ref:`using_cython` for details.

 Quickstart
 ----------
 Here we will demonstrate how to run a simple simulation.

 Generate requests
 ^^^^^^^^^^^^^^^^^